digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

 Schedule
 ========

-While the above :ref:`Date.RollConvention <module-daml-finance-util-date-rollconvention-88672>` functions can be useful on their own, they are often required in the context of rolling out a schedule.
+While the above :ref:`RollConvention <module-daml-finance-util-date-rollconvention-88672>` functions
+can be useful on their own, they are often required in the context of rolling out a schedule.
 This functionality is included in the :ref:`Date.Schedule <module-daml-finance-util-date-schedule-32303>` module.

 For example, let us define a periodic 3M schedule that rolls on the 30th of the month: